lmarcelli/minieuso_cpu/docs/usage/functionality.rst

   * ``mecontrol -lvps on -subsystem <S>`` will switch on ``<S>`` which can be ``zynq``, ``cam`` or ``hk``
   * ``mecontrol -lvps off -subsystem <S>`` will switch off the specified sub-system

+The Zynq power is left on by default when running subsequent ``mecontrol`` commands.
+If you want to reboot the zynq upon starting a new acquisition, use the following:

+* ``mecontrol -zynq_reboot``

 Data acquisition
 ----------------